 There are several additional small speaker sound-optimization criteria besides maintaining signal audibility.
 These include loudness maximization, avoiding over-amplification of noise, and ensuring that the loudspeaker is safe from overheating and over-excursion.
 Other forms of dynamic-range processing, such as limiting and expansion, are used to reach such criteria.
 But that would be a topic for another day.

-Want to learn more about Dirac’s processing solutions for small and miniature loudspeakers?
+Want to learn more about Dirac’s processing solutions for small and miniature loudspeakers and mobile audio solutions?
 Keep following this blog or contact us for a demo.

 - Mattias Arlbrant, Senior Research Engineer at Dirac Research